Persuasion and Welfare: Characterization

-\autoref{theorem:concavification} provides a geometric characterization of the set \repset: it is the section at the prior of the convex hull of the graph of the adjusted payoff function $\Reputationv$. \autoref{theorem:concavification} utilizes the result in \cite{kage11} that any Bayes' plausible distribution over posteriors is the outcome of some \informationpolicy\footnote{See also \cite{auma87,rayo2010optimal}.} and characterizes a more primitive object, the set of interim payoff profiles that can be generated by some \informationpolicy.
-Indeed, whereas the main result in \cite{kage11} characterizes the ex ante payoff that an agent with payoff function \welfare\ can obtain, \autoref{theorem:concavification} describes the payoff profiles that different types can obtain under some \informationpolicy.
+\end{theorem} \autoref{theorem:concavification} provides a geometric characterization of the set \repset: it is the section at the prior of the convex hull of the graph of the truth-adjusted welfare function $\Reputationv$.
+Relying on the result in \cite{kage11} that any Bayes plausible distribution over posteriors is the outcome of some \informationpolicy,\footnote{See also \cite{auma95} and \cite{rayo2010optimal}.} \autoref{theorem:concavification} characterizes a more primitive object, the set of welfare profiles that can be generated by some \informationpolicy.
+Indeed, whereas the main result in \cite{kage11} would allow us to characterize the (maximal) ex ante welfare a population with welfare function \welfare\ can obtain, \autoref{theorem:concavification} characterizes the welfare profiles whose average leads to that welfare.